se-edu/addressbook-level2/README.md

 readability.

 ##### Ex 2: Refactor the code to make it worse!
+Sometimes, going in the wrong direction can be a good learning experience too.
+In this exercise, we explore how low code code quality can go.
 * Refactor the code to make the code as worse as possible.<br>
   i.e. How bad can you make it without breaking the functionality while still making it look like it was written by a programmer (but a very bad programmer :-).